What’s the best small phone for most people?

 The killer feature here is the rear triple cameras with a 48-megapixel main, 8-megapixel telephoto and 13-megsapixel ultrawide lens set-up allowing for amazingly detailed shots and a versatility simply not found on phones with one or even two cameras on the back.

-It’s missing a headphone jack but it’s far from the only phone in 2019 to omit that.
+It’s missing a headphone jack but it’s far from the only phone to omit that.

 - Read our full Xiaomi Mi 9 SE review